alexsam29/MyCheckUp/Backlog.md

 > - As a patient, I should be able to update my account credentials so that my credentials stay up-to-date and secure.
 > - As a patient, I should be able to deactivate my account if I wish to stop using the system, unsubscribe from all services, and remove my personal data from the system.
 > - As a patient, I should be able to login on my account so that I can access the system functionality.
-> - As an admin, I should be able to add doctor’s account.
+> - As an admin, I should be able to add doctor’s account so that the doctor can use the system.
-> - As an admin, I should be able to terminate the doctor's account.
+> - As an admin, I should be able to terminate the doctor's account if the doctor quits the job or the doctor's clinic cancels the contract for using the system.
-> - As an admin, I should be able to add a clinic account.
+> - As an admin, I should be able to add a clinic account so that the clinic's doctors and patients can set up profiles and use the system.
-> - As an admin, I should be able to remove a clinic account.
+> - As an admin, I should be able to remove a clinic account so that all information associated with the clinic is removed from the system.
-> - As an admin, I should be able to manage all accounts.
+> - As an admin, I should be able to manage all accounts so that I can provide customer support and resolve system issues.
 > - As a doctor, I should be able to update my account.
 > - As a doctor, I should be able to login on my account.
 > - As a doctor, I should be able to see all my patients.